clemensv/xregistry-cli/README.md

-# CloudEvent Generator
+# CloudEvents Discovery Code Generator

-This project generates CloudEvent sender and receiver code from a given CloudEvent discovery event definitions service endpoint or file.
+This (experimental, rapidly evolving) project generates CloudEvent sender and receiver code from a given CloudEvent discovery event definitions service endpoint or file.

+*** THE GENERATED CODE ISN'T EXPECTED TO WORK YET.
+CURRENT FOCUS IS THE CODEGEN INFRA ***

+It can currently generate CloudEvents HTTP client proxies for Python, Java, and C# and Azure Functions handlers in C# for Azure Service Bus, Azure Event Grid, Azure Event Hubs, and HTTP triggers.

+Embedded is also a class generator for JSON using the same infra that is driven by the needs of the discovered message/event definition sets.

 ## Installation

-Install the script
+To try this out, install the script

 ```
 pip install git+https://github.com/clemensv/cedisco-codegen.git
 ```

+You will then need a working CloudEvents discovery endpoint, which are still hard to come by or you need a set of CloudEvent Discovery documents.
+The project will soon comes with a few of those, hang in there.

 ## Usage
 To generate code, run the following command: